Landing Page Design Tips

 Avoid colloquialism or jargons.
 Use terms and phrases that people readily understand.
 Use short sentences, and phrase them in the active voice.

+I hope these landing page design tips give you a better idea how to set up a conversion machine.
 Split test your landing pages and study the metrics.
 Take the time to think and rethink, work and rework your landing pages.

 Don’t make the mistake of just optimizing for the search engines.
 You need to optimize your landing pages for humans too.
 Ultimately, it is humans that give you the sales.